schae586/3601-S16-lab3_angular/README.md

 #Continuous Integration with Travis (Part 2)

 We're bringing back Travis for this lab (and the rest that you will do).
-This time, Travis will run Grunt whenver is performs a build in order to run your tests.
+This time, Travis will run Grunt whenever it performs a build in order to run your tests.

 We will have you do a bit more to get Travis set up this time around.
 What you need to do: